awsdocs/amazon-mwaa-user-guide/doc_source/quick-start.md

 The AWS CloudFormation template on this page creates the following:
 + **VPC infrastructure**\.
 The template uses [Public routing over the Internet](networking-about.md#networking-about-overview-public)\.
 It uses the [Public network access mode](configuring-networking.md#access-overview-public) for the Apache Airflow *Web server* in `WebserverAccessMode: PUBLIC_ONLY`\.
 + **Amazon S3 bucket**\.
 The template creates an Amazon S3 bucket with a `dags` folder\.
 It's configured to **Block all public access**, with **Bucket Versioning** enabled, as defined in [Create an Amazon S3 bucket for Amazon MWAA](mwaa-s3-bucket.md)\.
 + **Amazon MWAA environment**\.
-The template creates an Amazon MWAA environment that's associated to the following: the `dags` folder on the Amazon S3 bucket, an execution role with permission to AWS services used by Amazon MWAA, and the default for encryption using an [AWS owned CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-owned-cmk), as defined in [Create an Amazon MWAA environment](create-environment.md)\.
+The template creates an Amazon MWAA environment that's associated to the `dags` folder on the Amazon S3 bucket, an execution role with permission to AWS services used by Amazon MWAA, and the default for encryption using an [AWS owned CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-owned-cmk), as defined in [Create an Amazon MWAA environment](create-environment.md)\.
 + **CloudWatch Logs**\.
-The template enables Apache Airflow logs in CloudWatch at the "INFO" level and up for the following log groups: *Airflow scheduler log group*, *Airflow web server log group*, *Airflow worker log group*, *Airflow DAG processing log group*, and the *Airflow task log group*\.
+The template enables Apache Airflow logs in CloudWatch at the "INFO" level and up for the *Airflow scheduler log group*, *Airflow web server log group*, *Airflow worker log group*, *Airflow DAG processing log group*, and the *Airflow task log group*\.

 In this tutorial, you'll create and complete the following:
 + **Upload and run a DAG**\.
-The steps to upload Apache Airflow's tutorial DAG for Apache Airflow v1\.10\.12 to Amazon S3, and then run in the Apache Airflow UI, as defined in [Adding or updating DAGs](configuring-dag-folder.md)\.
+Upload Apache Airflow's tutorial DAG for Apache Airflow v2\.0\.2 to Amazon S3, and then run in the Apache Airflow UI, as defined in [Adding or updating DAGs](configuring-dag-folder.md)\.
 + **View logs**\.
-The steps to view the *Airflow web server log group* in CloudWatch Logs\.
+View the *Airflow web server log group* in CloudWatch Logs\.
-+ **Create IAM policy**\.
-The steps to create an IAM policy for your Apache Airflow development team, as defined in [Accessing an Amazon MWAA environment](access-policies.md)\.
++ **Create the access control policy**\.
+Create the access control policy in IAM for your Apache Airflow development team, as defined in [Accessing an Amazon MWAA environment](access-policies.md)\.

 ## Prerequisites<a name="quick-start-before"></a>